Beate Hartinger-Klein: Unusual relationship with pharmaceutical lobbyist and managers, accelerating drug expense increase 2005 - 2008

+2009 Hartinger-Kleins's contract at the helm of the social insurances was not prolonged.

 Smoking bans

 At the time the first Kurz government took office, Austria had enacted but not yet implemented a general smoking ban in bars and restaurants.
 The smoking ban had been passed in 2015 and was meant to go into full effect in May 2018.

 Heinz-Christian Strache, the populist Freedom Party leader and newly minted vice chancellor, opposed the ban.
 He demanded and eventually won the People's Party support in overturning the law.

 Hartinger-Klein initially stated that she was "not happy" about the development but would grudgingly support it out of respect for democracy.

 She later amended her position and declared herself opposed to smoking bans as a matter of principle.
 It was wrong, she asserted in a debate in the National Council, to forbid hosts from being hospitable, and unhelpful to subject minority rights to majority decisions.

 Commentators, including right-of-center editorialists sympathetic to the cabinet as a whole, ridiculed her change of mind.

 Hartinger-Klein's surprise about-face had come well after Strache's initiative had turned out to be broadly unpopular.